Doing Business In: Azerbaijan

 Industrial Parks – The government has established a number of industrial parks in order to ensure sustainable development of the economy, preferably in various non-oil industry spheres and has offered tax incentives for the residents of industrial parks, alongside with different infrastructure opportunities.
 The crucial industry spheres are the following mainly focusing on (i) machinery (Neftchala Industrial Park, Masalli Industrial Park); (ii) eco-industry (Balakhany Eco-Industrial Park); (iii) chemical industry (Sumqayıt Chemical Industrial Park);(iv) shipbuilding (Garadag Industrial Park); (v) textile (Mingachevir Industrial Park); (vi) pharmaceutical (Pirallahı Industrial Park); (vii) high technologies (High Technologies Park, Mingachevir High Technologies Park, High Technologies Park under the Azerbaijan National Academy of Sciences).

 Tax benefits – Special incentives, exemptions and privileges have been applied to the residents of the industrial and technological parks.
 Hence, the residents of these parks are free from property and profit taxes for the period of seven years since their registration.
-Machinery, technological equipment and plants imported by the residents of the industrial and technological parks for the construction of production facilities of industrial or technological parks, the research and development works are not subject to import VAT within seven years from the date of registration of the resident in the industrial or technological parks.
-VAT exemptions have been applied for all types of goods imported by the residents of industrial parks for the purposes of their activities for the period of five years until 1 May 2021 based on a document issued by the relevant executive authority.
-Machinery, technological equipment and plants imported by the residents of the industrial or technological parks for the construction of production facilities of industrial or technological parks, research and development works are free from import VAT for 7 years from the date of registration of the resident in the industrial or technological parks.
-Furthermore, zero (0%) rate VAT shall be applied to the provision of goods, performance of works and services for the purposes of the same activities by contractors to the residents of these industrial parks, or by subcontractors to the contractors of such residents for the period of 5 years until 1 May 2021.
+Machinery, technological equipment and plants imported by the residents of the industrial and technological parks for the construction of production facilities of industrial or technological parks, the research and development works are not subject to import VAT within ten years from the date of registration of the resident in the industrial or technological parks.
+VAT exemptions have been applied for all types of goods imported by the residents of industrial parks for the purposes of their activities for the period of ten years until 1 May 2026 based on a document issued by the relevant executive authority.
+Machinery, technological equipment and plants imported by the residents of the industrial or technological parks for the construction of production facilities of industrial or technological parks, research and development works are free from import VAT for 10 years from the date of registration of the resident in the industrial or technological parks.

 Free Trade Zones – (Alat free-economic zone) –The establishment of the free trade zones will play pivotal role in non-oil trade, which accelerates the development of entrepreneurships and will have significant impact to the economy of the Republic of Azerbaijan.
 According to the Law of the Republic of Azerbaijan “On Special Economic Zones”, which became effective on 14 April 2009, provides a preferential tax and customs regime applicable to residents of special economic zones (however no such zones were established until now).
 The following tax benefits shall be applied to the companies operating in special economic zones: